X-Men Blue: "Cross Time Capers"

-In the past, due to the absence of the X-Men when they travelled to the future, evil versions of the original X-Men from an alternate reality lead by Professor X took their place and killed Magneto using a nuclear missile.
+In the past, due to the absence of the X-Men when they travelled to the future, evil versions of the original X-Men from an alternate reality led by Professor X took their place and killed Magneto using a nuclear missile.
 That time's original Xavier is kept hooked up to Cerebro but somehow managed to send a message through time to Magneto in the present asking for help.
 Hank manages to rescue Magneto just before his death and he reluctantly teams up with the X-Men.
-It is revealed that the evil X-Men are actually the Brotherhood of Evil Mutants who were last encountered by the team during the Battle of the Atom storyline.
+It is revealed that the evil X-Men are actually the Brotherhood of Mutants, who were last encountered by the team during the "Battle of the Atom" storyline.
 The teams engage each other in combat, with Beast teleporting in the 2099 X-Men and Generation X while Jean locates and rescues their Professor X from Cerebro.
 The Brotherhood jump back into the timestream before they can be apprehended and the X-Men have a tearful reunion with their Xavier, who explains that there is still things they must do before they can stay in their time, noting that when they do return for good, it must be from the exact moment in which they left.
 Sending them back to the present, the X-Men find that Magneto and the others have returned with no memory of what has happened, although Bobby quickly fills him in.
 The X-Men are disheartened that they must eventually return to the original time, with Bobby particularly upset that all of their growth as people will be undone.
 Magneto finds the Brotherhood in the timestream and kills them for what they have done.